golf1052/base16-generator/CONTRIBUTING.md

 2. Copy `reference-theme/base16-ocean-dark.json` into the `themes` directory and debug the extension to make sure the changes have the desired effect.
     - You can also update `workbench.colorCustomizations` in your VSCode settings to check new or updated theme colors.
 3. Repeat 1 and 2 until you are ready to publish your changes.
 4. Modify `builder/templates/vscode/templates/default.mustache` to reflect the changes made in `reference-theme/base16-ocean-dark.json`.
-Follow the template hex variables found [here](https://github.com/chriskempson/base16/blob/master/builder.md#template-variables).
+Follow the template hex variables found [here](https://github.com/chriskempson/base16/blob/main/builder.md#template-tags).
 5. Follow the steps in Generate Themes

+If you want to inspect the colors used by syntax run the command `Developer: Inspect Editor Tokens and Scopes`.

 ## Pushing Changes